tiberiuichim/presentations/volto-slate-advanced/slides.md

 Requirements change, the web changes, etc. And if I'd have time today, I might even start another volto-slate alternative.

-But at this moment, it is the first time the Plone community owns an editor and that is important and the consequences of that are far-reaching.
+But right now it is the first time the Plone community owns an editor and that is important and the consequences of that are far-reaching.
 -->

 ## volto slate demo

-* Boring, but that's good
+* Almost boring, but that's good

 <!--
 It's boring, just like a text editor should be.